cyw-0911/Uncertainty-Quantification-in-future-UK-heatwaves/uk-heatwave-analysis/README.md

-# UK Heatwave Analysis Pipeline
+# UNCERTAINTY QUANTIFICATION IN Future UK HEATWAVES
 Python preprocessing pipeline for UK heatwave detection and Bayesian modelling (OpenBUGS).
 This repository contains the code developed for my dissertation **“Uncertainty Quantification in Future UK Heatwaves.”**
 The Python scripts extract and process gridded climate datasets (HadUK-Grid & UKCORDEX), compute region-level heatwave metrics, and generate inputs for a hierarchical Bayesian model implemented in **OpenBUGS**.